-Norris enjoys a vast portfolio of experience in a wide array of public-service areas: He served as founding chairman of N.J.
+Norris serves wide array of public-service organizations: He served as founding chairman of N.J.
 Delaware Bayshore Council, and as a member of the First Legislative District Economic Development Task Force.
 He led in the restoration of the Historic Fishing Creek School, serves on the boards of the Historic Cold Spring Village and Cape May MAC, and organizes TEDxCapeMay, viewed by over six million people.
 Additionally, he served a four-year term as the deputy mayor of Lower Township, the largest municipality in Cape May County.

 An avid traveler, Norris has explored over 45 countries and hopes visit 20 more along the way.